-FAA Order 7400.9Y, Airspace Designations and Reporting Points can be viewed online at the FAA Air Traffic Plans and Publications Web site at http://www.faa.gov/documentLibrary/media/Order/JO_7400.9Y.pdf.
-An additional link on this site entitled Airspace Amendments is updated routinely with the most current airspace designations and reporting points.
-It may also be viewed online at http://www.faa.gov/air_traffic/publications/.
+FAA Order 7400.9Y, Airspace Designations and Reporting Points, and subsequent amendments can be viewed on line at http://www.faa.gov/airtraffic/publications/.
 The Order is also available for inspection at the National Archives and Records Administration (NARA).
 For information on the availability of this material at NARA, call 202-741-6030, or go to http://www.archives.gov/federal_register/code_of_federal-regulations/ibr_locations.html.

 FOR FURTHER INFORMATION CONTACT:

 John Fornito, Operations Support Group, Eastern Service Center, Federal Aviation Administration, P.O.
 Box 20636, Atlanta, Georgia 30320; telephone (404) 305-6364.